Reproducibility and Replicability

 Reproducibility

-Reproducibility for research means that the workflow and data used in the research project can be used to yield the same results.
+Reproducibility of research means that the workflow and data used in the research project can be used to yield the same results.
 For research to be reproducible, a new team of researchers must be able to use the same hypothesis, experimental method, data, population, and general conditions of the first experiment to reproduce the same results.
-Reproducibility of work leads to increased rigour and quality of scientific outputs, and thus to greater trust in science.

 Replicability

-Replicability of research means that when the same workflow (e.g., context or population, research question, experimental design or approach, and analysis plan) is used using a new data set the outcome is consistent (albeit with a small margin of error).
-This shows the transferability of the workflow.
-Replicability is more difficult to achieve than reproducibility because the results rely on the reported workflow/methods of the original research (which is often not completely transparent) using new data.
+Replicability of research means that when the same workflow (e.g., research question, experimental design or approach, context or population, and analysis plan) is used using a new data set the outcome is consistent (albeit with a small margin of error).

 The Replication Crises